mrpeerat/SEFR_CUT/README.md

 # SEFR CUT
-Domain Adaptation of Thai Word Segmentation Models using Stacked Ensemble DeepCut version (for AttaCut version [here](.........))
+Domain Adaptation of Thai Word Segmentation Models using Stacked Ensemble <br>
+CRF as Stacked Model and DeepCut as Baseline model<br>

 ## Install